zavocc/JakeyBot/README.md

 ## Get Started
 Get started by asking Jakey `/ask prompt:Who are you and how can I get started` or **@Jakey what can you do?**

-By default, it uses **Gemini 1.5 Flash** due to versatility with long context and multimodality, matching the performance of, but other models can be used as well.
+By default, it uses **Gemini 1.5 Flash (002)** due to versatility with long context and multimodality, matching the performance of Gemini 1.5 Pro (0514), but other models can be used as well.

 If you decide to use other models please see [Models comparison](https://github.com/zavocc/JakeyBot/wiki/Supported-Models) and [the LLM arena by livebench](https://livebench.ai/) to understand your models use cases